Exploring Gaze Pattern Differences Between Autistic and Neurotypical Children: Clustering, Visualisation, and Prediction: UNSUPERVISED CLUSTERING ON GAZE POINTS ACROSS THREE DATASETS

 During preprocessing, we prepare data for clustering algorithms by removing invalid gaze points and extracting data from individual children and specific experiment segments.

-For a thoughtful analysis, we employed four different types of clustering algorithms and selected the most superior ones from each type. \begin{itemize} \item \textbf{Partitioning Methods}: K-Means~\cite{hartigan1979algorithm} and K-Medoids~\cite{park2009simple}.
-These two methods employ different mechanisms to cluster data points, so more feature patterns can be captured. \item \textbf{Hierarchical Methods}: Agglomerative Clustering (AC)~\cite{murtagh2014ward} and BIRCH~\cite{zhang1996birch}.
-AC and BIRCH cluster data into two different structures, a hierarchy, and a tree, thus exploring the most suitable structure to present data. \item \textbf{Density-Based Methods}: DBSCAN~\cite{schubert2017dbscan} and OPTICS~\cite{ankerst1999optics}.
-They identify clusters based on the density of points, allowing them to handle clusters of arbitrary shapes and filter out noise. \item \textbf{Model-Based Methods}: GMM~\cite{dempster1977maximum}.
-GMM clusters data to a mixture of separate Gaussian distributions, thus improving their diversity. \end{itemize}
+For a thoughtful analysis, we employed four different types of clustering algorithms and selected the most superior ones from each type as follows: (i) \textbf{Partitioning Methods}: K-Means~\cite{hartigan1979algorithm} and K-Medoids~\cite{park2009simple}.
+These two methods employ different mechanisms to cluster data points, so more feature patterns can be captured. (ii) \textbf{Hierarchical Methods}: Agglomerative Clustering (AC)~\cite{murtagh2014ward} and BIRCH~\cite{zhang1996birch}.
+AC and BIRCH cluster data into two different structures, a hierarchy, and a tree, thus exploring the most suitable structure to present data. (ii) \textbf{Density-Based Methods}: DBSCAN~\cite{schubert2017dbscan} and OPTICS~\cite{ankerst1999optics}.
+They identify clusters based on the density of points, allowing them to handle clusters of arbitrary shapes and filter out noise. (iv) \textbf{Model-Based Methods}: GMM~\cite{dempster1977maximum}.
+GMM clusters data to a mixture of separate Gaussian distributions, thus improving their diversity.

-To ensure a fair comparison, all clustering algorithms have been optimized to their optimal models by performing the grid search and evaluating SC.
+For each entry across the three datasets, we applied all seven clustering algorithms, generating seven clustering outcomes per entry.
+To ensure a fair comparison, all clustering methods were optimized to their best configurations using grid search and evaluated based on SC.